tl;dr Templates & Linked GuidesDon't have time to read the complete guide? You can access our Templates quickly below.

 Ready to start building traction?

 The Founder Institute’s 4-month accelerator programs are designed to take pre-seed founders from the early stages to achieving traction and getting prepared for funding.
 We provide founders with weekly business mentoring, pitch deck feedback, and warm introductions.
 Our core programs are run by local leaders in their startup ecosystems, experts with proven track records of success.
-This approach has led to more than 5,000 portfolio companies that have raised $975M+ in funding.
+This approach has led to more than 5,000 portfolio companies that have raised $1 billion+ in funding.